SciCompMod/memilio/pycode/Readme.rst

 =================================================

 This package collects the python modules for the corona project.
 Currently, it contains two modules:
- - ``epidemiology.epidata``: Contains scripts to download different kind of data as RKI, John Hopkins, Spain, Population, DIVI.
+ - ``epidemiology.epidata``: Contains scripts to download different kinds of data as RKI, John Hopkins, Spain, Population, DIVI.
 To do so, install the package (see below) and just call the executable

       getrkidata
       getpopuldata